Corporate Governance Guidelines

 D. Access to Management and Independent Advisors

 Directors have full access to the executive officers of the Company and the Company’s outside advisors.
 Each director is expected to use his or her judgment to ensure that any such contact is not disruptive to the business operations of the Company and will, to the extent appropriate, coordinate any such contact with the Chairman or the Chief Executive Officer.
+The Board encourages the Chief Executive Officer to bring members of management from time to time into Board meetings to provide management insight, make presentations, and foster contact between management and members of the Board.
+Attendance is at the discretion of the Board.

 Legal counsel, outside accountants, compensation experts and other advisors may assist the Board in its consideration of matters.
 The Board and any Board committee has the right to retain outside financial, legal and other outside advisors of its choice with respect to any issues relating to its activities, at the Company’s expense.